shruti222patel/OSD-iDAAS-Connect-HL7/README.md

 Sample HL7 messages can be downloaded from a wide variety of locations.
 However, we have selected several from
 here: https://docs.webchartnow.com/sample-hl7-messages-7974217.html or here: https://asiis.azdhs.gov/phchub/help/SampleHL7Msgs.htm

+# Installing Kafka (AMQ-Streams)
+Using the zip/tar file within platform-addons do the following (irrespective of the OS):
+1. To keep technologies logically organized let make sure you create a directory named RedHatTech in the users home directory ($HOME on Mac or Linux / #HOMEDIR on Windows).
+2. Unzip the amq-streams-1.5.0-bin.zip to this new directory and you will have $User\RedHatTech\kafka_2.12-2.5.0.redhat-00003\
+3. On Linux or Mac you can leverage the scripts within platform-scripts/amq-streams/start-kafka.sh

+For Windows you have to leverage the kafka-2.12.2.6.0-zip

+1. To keep technologies logically organized let make sure you create a directory named RedHatTech in the users home directory ($HOME on Mac or Linux / #HOMEDIR on Windows).
+2. Unzip the kafka-2.12.2.6.0-zip to this new directory and you will have $User\RedHatTech\kafka-2.12.2.6.0\
+3. Leverage the scripts start_kafka_windows.bat (it is very untested)

 # Scenario: Integration
 This repository follows a very common general facility based implementation.
 The implementation leverages the following key data attributes for reference (these are key in most integrations when implementing systems).<br/>